 - Be fresh and different (in a good way)

 Okay, so having that in mind, let’s look at some examples of email subject lines for various situations when introducing yourself.

 Introducing yourself to an industry expert

 When reaching out to a well-known authority figure in your industry it’s best not to go too wild with your subject line.
 Remember, someone who is an established expert won’t be impressed nor has the time for witty humor or approach that can be interpreted as disrespectful.
 So, best to be humble and quick to the point.
 Also, remember to be polite.
 Even being overly polite can’t hurt.

-Here are some examples for introducing yourself to an expert for networking purposes:
+Introducing yourself to an expert for networking purposes

 - Big fan of your work asking for quick advice